XApple15/Food-Delivery-Web-App/README.md

 ## Features
 * JWT Authentication: Secure login and session management using JSON Web Tokens (JWT).
+* SignalR:  for real-time functionalities, such as notifications.
 * React.js Front-End: User-friendly, responsive interface for browsing products, managing cart, and checkout.
 * RESTful API: Back-end built with C# that handles data operations and business logic.
 * CRUD Operations: Full Create, Read, Update, and Delete functionality for product management.